ethanlgit/phisherman-extension/README.txt

 # Phisherman Extension
-**Phishing browser extension that classifies links as malicious, phishing,
+**Phishing browser extension that classifies links as malicious, phishing, benign, or defacement.**

 Hover over any hyperlink, returns a ML prediction in real time using xgboost.
 Full ETL pipeline and hyper-parameter tuning.

 Dataset used contains only links and labels.